Senior Fellow for Innovation Policy & Senior Scholar

 Direct Dial: (213) 740-4792

-Jonathan Barnett is a Senior Scholar at CPIP.
+Jonathan Barnett is the Senior Fellow for Innovation Policy and a Senior Scholar at CPIP.
 He is a Professor of Law at the University of Southern California, Gould School of Law, where he is also Director of the Media, Entertainment and Technology Law Program.
 He specializes in intellectual property, antitrust and corporate law, with a focus on the transactional functions of intellectual property rights in information technology and content markets.
 Barnett has published in the Harvard Law Review, Yale Law Journal, Journal of Institutional Economics, Harvard Journal of Law & Technology, Berkeley Technology Law Journal, Journal of Corporation Law, Journal of Legal Studies, Review of Law & Economics, Jurimetrics and other scholarly journals.
 His scholarly articles can be downloaded here and here.

 Most recently, Professor Barnett’s research has focused on the empirical and historical study of standard-setting, patent pools and licensing structures in information technology and other innovation markets.
 In 2018, Professor Barnett discussed the Supreme Court case, Oil States Energy Services, LLC v.
 Greene’s Energy Group, LLC, in a piece that appeared in Regulation, published by the Cato Institute.
 In 2017, Professor Barnett was the co-lead author in an amicus brief signed by 44 law and economics scholars in the Supreme Court case, Impression Products, Inc. v.
 Lexmark International, Inc.